Where to give

 Many of our supporters choose to direct their gifts towards City's Area of Greatest Need, giving us the flexibility to fund projects according to the highest priority.
 These donations help to broaden the types of initiatives that the City Future Fund is able to support, such as cutting-edge research, extra-curricular activities and entrepreneurship.

-Here are just two of the projects that we will be raising money for in the year ahead:
+Here are just three of the projects that we will be raising money for in the year ahead:

 Formula Student City racing team